Sahwet al-Khudr: History

 This village is probably the center of Biblical "Kedar," a regional nation of nomadic shepherd-people who inhabited the general area.
 The 19th century German visionary Bl.
 Anne Catherine Emmerich mentions "Cedar" as also being a city, presumably this city (as verified by her detailed descriptions), to which Jesus visited, so she says, on an historically unrecorded journey.

-Sahwat al-Khudr receives its name from an ancient Byzantine church dedicated to Saint George, who is identified with "al-Khudr" by Muslims.
+Sahwet al-Khudr receives its name from an ancient Byzantine church dedicated to Saint George, who is identified with "al-Khudr" by Muslims.
 An inscription on a monument in the church dates back to 306 CE.